-Since 1985, AIG Travel Guard has provided travel insurance options for many travelers.
-Specializing in property and casualty insurance, the company offers insurance to those from the United States, Canada, the United Kingdom and Ireland.
+Since 1985, AIG Travel has provided travel insurance options for many travelers.
+Specializing in property and casualty insurance, the company offers insurance solutions to those around the world.

-Is AIG Travel Guard the right company for your trip?
-This guide will help you understand if an AIG Travel Guard policy is right for you.
+Is AIG Travel the right company for your trip?

 Travel Guard was not originally founded as a part of AIG in 1982, but instead by a salesman who saw an opportunity in the marketplace.
 After three years of planning, the company offered their first policies in 1985, before purchasing a travel agency in 1987.
 Between 1987 and 2006, the company also expanded their operations internationally, offering travel insurance policies in the United States and Canada.

 Please note: all schedules of benefits are subject to change.
-For the most up-to-date coverage information, contact AIG Travel Guard.
+For the most up-to-date coverage information, contact AIG Travel.

 - Travel Guard Basic: Travel Guard Basic is the lowest level of coverage available through AIG Travel Guard, with the smallest benefits for trip cancellation, trip interruption and trip delay.
 The basic plan offers 100 percent coverage of trip cancellation or trip interruption events (up to $100,000), but has very low coverage ceilings for return airfare due to trip interruption ($500 maximum), trip delay (maximum of $100 per day, up to $500), baggage loss ($500 before a $50 deductible) and baggage delay ($100 maximum).
 The basic plan includes an optional rental car damage policy for an additional price, but does not include options for a pre-existing medical condition exclusion waiver or accidental death and dismemberment.
 Read the schedule of benefits here.